etwk/blog/content/lists/books.md

 - [ ] The Amen Corner: A Play
 - [ ] Blues for Mister Charlie: A Play
 - [ ] One Day When I Was Lost: A Scenario Based on Alex Haley's The Autobiography of Malcolm X #screenplay
+- [ ] James Baldwin: The Last Interview

 ### Joseph Campbell
 - [ ] The Power of Myth #must